ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-22. Write a query to fetch worker names with salaries between 50000 and 100000.
+Q. Write a query to fetch worker names with salaries between 50000 and 100000.

 <details ><summary><b>Answer</b></summary>
     <p>